Uncle Tom: Inspiration

 Stowe drew inspiration for the Uncle Tom character from several sources.
 The best-known of these was Josiah Henson, an ex-slave whose autobiography, The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada, as Narrated by Himself, was originally published in 1849 and later republished in two extensively revised editions after the publication of Uncle Tom's Cabin.
 Henson was enslaved at birth in 1789.
 He became a Christian at age eighteen and began preaching.
 Henson attempted to purchase his freedom for $450, but after selling his personal assets to raise $350 and signing a promissory note for the remainder, Henson's owner raised the price to $1000; Henson was unable to prove that the original agreement had been for a lesser amount.
 Shortly afterward Henson was ordered on a trip south to New Orleans.
 When he learned that he was to be sold there, he obtained a weapon.
 He contemplated murdering his white companions with the weapon, but decided against violence because his Christian morals forbade it.
 A sudden illness in one of his companions forced their return to Kentucky, and shortly afterward Henson escaped north with his family, settling in Canada where he became a civic leader.

 Stowe read the first edition of Henson's narrative and later confirmed that she had incorporated elements from it into Uncle Tom's Cabin.
 Kentucky and New Orleans figure in both Henson's narrative and the novel's settings, and some other story elements are similar.

 In the public imagination, however, Henson became synonymous with Uncle Tom.
 After Stowe's death her son and grandson claimed she and Henson had met before Uncle Tom's Cabin was written, but the chronology does not hold up to scrutiny and she probably drew material only from his published autobiography.

 Epithet

-The term "Uncle Tom" is used as a derogatory epithet for an excessively subservient person, particularly when that person perceives their own lower-class status based on race.
-It is similarly used to negatively describe a person who betrays their own group by participating in its oppression, whether or not they do so willingly.
-The term has also, with more intended neutrality, been applied in psychology in the form of "Uncle Tom syndrome", a term for the use of subservience, appeasement and passivity to cope with intimidation and threats.
+The term "Uncle Tom" is used as an epithet for an excessively subservient person, particularly when that person perceives their own lower-class status based on race.
+It is similarly used to negatively describe people who betray their own group by participating in its oppression, whether willingly or not.
+The term has also, with more intended neutrality, been applied in psychology in the form of "Uncle Tom syndrome", a term for the use of subservience, appeasement, and passivity to cope with intimidation and threats.

-The popular negative connotations of "Uncle Tom" have largely been attributed to the numerous derivative works inspired by Uncle Tom's Cabin in the decade after its release, rather than the original novel itself, whose title character is a more positive figure.
+The popular negative connotations of "Uncle Tom" have largely been attributed to the numerous derivative works inspired by Uncle Tom's Cabin in the decade after its release, rather than to the original novel itself, whose title character is a more positive figure.
 These works, often called a "Tom show," lampooned and distorted the portrayal of Uncle Tom with politically loaded overtones.